-The grant approval is capped at a maximum of R15 million (VAT inclusive) per financial year over a three-year period towards qualifying costs, based on the number of qualifying suppliers, and is subject to the availability of funds.
-The SPP offers a cost-sharing support of 50:50 towards manufacturing projects and 70:30 for projects that support manufacturing-supply-chain-related services and deemed strategic by the dtic.
+The grant approval is capped at a maximum of R15 million (vat inclusive) per financial year over a three-year period towards qualifying costs, based on the number of qualifying suppliers, and is subject to the availability of funds.
+The SPP offers a cost-sharing support of 50:50 towards manufacturing projects and 70:30 (30% the dtic) for projects that are not in the manufacturing sector, but support manufacturing-supply-chain-related services and are deemed strategic by the dtic.

-- A South African registered legal entity in terms of the Companies Act, 1973 (as amended) or the Companies Act, 2008 (as amended); the Close Corporation Act, 1984 (as amended) or the Co-operatives Act, 2005 (as amended). - An entity with a minimum turnover of R100 million per annum for at least two consecutive years at application stage, confirmed by the latest available audited financial statements. - An association with five or more registered legal entities. - An association that can organise itself for this purpose and must in this regard provide a letter(s) of commitment from manufacturer(s) that control(s) and/or has a direct influence in the market/manufacturing value chain to be developed.
+- A South-African-registered legal entity in terms of the Companies Act, 1973 (as amended) or the Companies Act, 2008 (as amended); the Close Corporation Act, 1984 (as amended) or the Co-operatives Act, 2005 (as amended). - An entity with a minimum turnover of R100 million per annum for at least two consecutive years at application stage, confirmed by the latest available audited financial statements. - An association with five or more registered legal entities. - An association that can organise itself for this purpose, and must in this regard provide a letter(s) of commitment from manufacturer(s) that control(s) and/or has a direct influence in the market/manufacturing value chain to be developed.